-I first became interested in nutrition over six years ago, after discovering a new way of eating that completely reversed a number of perplexing health problems I had developed in my early 40’s, including Chronic Fatigue Syndrome, Fibromyalgia, and IBS.
+I first became interested in nutrition eight years ago, after discovering a new way of eating that completely reversed a number of perplexing health problems I had developed in my early 40’s, including Chronic Fatigue Syndrome, Fibromyalgia, and IBS.
 This experience led me on a quest to understand why the unorthodox diet that restored my own health is so different from the diet we are taught is healthy.

 I became passionate about the connection between food and every aspect of physical and mental health, and began to read and study nutrition intensively in 2007.
 Before long it became obvious to me that our cells all require the same basic nutritional care, and that the vast majority of medical literature misses this fundamental point.
 Even more interesting to me is how little most of us know about the foods we eat and how they affect our bodies.
 Nutrition literature steers us wrong by focusing on the epidemiology of diseases rather the biochemistry of food and of the human body.
 Nutrition is not rocket science and the basic principles should not and do not change from day to day.
 I now apply what I’ve learned (and continue to learn) in my medical practice, and enjoy having a variety of therapeutic options to present to my patients.

 I grew up in Newburyport, Massachusetts and received my B.A. in Biology from Carleton College in Minnesota.
 I then spent seven years as a laboratory research assistant:

 - Carleton College Biochemistry Dept, Northfield Minnesota (Professor John Tymoczko)